Code-Trees/END-GAME/Session_3/README.md

 # PyTorch Model Building

-In This Assignment We have to Build
+In This what We have to Build

 1. Write a neural network that can:
    1. take 2 inputs: